-Heather’s passion for travel truly began whilst she was studying for her degree in Photography at University.
-During which time she embarked on extended trips across Europe and Indonesia.
-Initially intent on travel photography, after graduating she embarked on a twelve month journey around the World and upon her return she realised that a career in travel, sending people on trips of a lifetime, was the way forward.
+Heather’s passion for travel began while she was studying Photography.
+During her study she embarked on extended trips across Europe and Indonesia.
+Initially intent on travel photography, she spent a 12 months on a world journey before realising that a career in travel, sending people on trips of a lifetime, was the way forward.

-She has been in the travel industry for five years now, and during this time she has worked as an American Specialist enjoying many more trips over the Atlantic (camera in hand) and has now joined the team at Wexas.
+For over five years Heather has worked as an Americas specialist, frequently travelling over the Atlantic (camera in hand).
 Hiking the Peruvian Inca Trail and Half Dome in Yosemite National Park, diving the beautiful waters of Sipadan and the Gili Islands and taking a Heli-Hiking trip on Mount McKinley in Alaska are just a few of the many highlights of Heather’s travels.

 A destination of superlatives, Antarctica boasts the clearest skies, bluest seas, most dazzling snow and some exceptional wildlife making it one of the most captivating destinations anywhere on Earth.
 Travel to the awe-inspiring white space of the South Pole for a truly memorable trip.